 Finally, there’s the midsole.
 As with the upper, it is rather minimalistic, featuring clean lines in a single rubber frame.
 On the toe, you’ll find the “D” from the Drip logo and the Root of Fame text on the rear.

-The design is very minimalistic on the Root of Fame 990 sneaker.
+The design of the Root of Fame 990 sneaker is very minimalistic.
 That said, it’s part of the appeal.

 Over the past three weeks or so, I used the Root of Fame 990 as sort of a daily driver.
 I’d wear it around the hours every day and also for those quick outings to the shops.
 At first, I wasn’t overly taken by the comfort, as the insole arches felt too high for my preference.
 After a few days of wearing it, however, this changed somewhat, to a point where it’s not that noticeable any longer.

-It is very comfortable to wear around the house, there’s no doubt.
+There’s no doubt it is very comfortable to wear around the house.
 Its sock-fit design makes it easy to move around while also not overheating the foot.
 However, if you’re expecting a lot of walking while running some errands, it may not be the most ideal.
 Even on the online store page, there’s a disclaimer that the sneakers are “not intended for heavy use.”
-I’d assume this meant no running in the sneakers or walking 5km in them every other day.
+I assumed this meant no running in the sneakers or walking 5km in them every other day.

 Root of Fame 990 Performance & Quality

-When it comes to the performance of the Root of Fame 990 sneakers, they do well for what it was designed for.
-With a snug fit of the sock-like, mesh upper, they’re comfortable to keep on for extended periods at a time.
-The foam rubber midsole is also super lightweight so it won’t keep you bogged down after some time.
+When it comes to the performance of the Root of Fame 990 sneakers, they do well for what they were designed for.
+With a snug fit of the sock-like mesh upper, they’re comfortable to keep on for extended periods of time.
+The foam rubber midsole is also super lightweight, so it won’t keep you bogged down after some time.

 It’s great to see South African sneaker brands expanding on their vision.
-We’ve seen over the years that many brands often come undone when moving away from their signature range.
-This isn’t the case with the Root of Fame 990, however, which had sufficient marketing behind the campaign, which has led to phenomenal sales.
+Over the years, we’ve seen that many brands often come undone when moving away from their signature range.
+This isn’t the case with the Root of Fame 990, however, which had sufficient marketing behind the campaign and led to phenomenal sales.

 While the Grey Wolfs isn’t the most appealing colourway, the Root of Fame 990 is a good-looking sneaker.
 It’s also quite comfortable after a few wears and offers decent support for those with high arches.
 It’s a great step forward for the Drip Footwear range.
 You can purchase a pair for R1,000 online at Dripsa.co.za.